 Cnormal The smooth cnormal option makes the data monotonic in x and normalises the y-values onto the range [0:1].
 Points with the same x-value are replaced by a single point containing the cumulative sum of y-values of all data points with lower x-values (i.e. to the left of the current data point) divided by the total sum of all y-values.
 This can be used to obtain a normalised cumulative distribution function from data (useful when comparing sets of samples with differing numbers of members).
-See also smooth.dem Kdensity The smooth kdensity option is a way to plot a kernel density estimate (a smooth histogram) for a random collection of points, using Gaussian kernels.
-A Gaussian is placed at the location of each point in the first column and the sum of all these Gaussians is plotted as a function.
-The value in the second column is taken as weight of the Gaussian.
-To obtain a normalized histogram, this should be 1/number-of-points.
-By default gnuplot calculates and uses the bandwidth which would be optimal for normally distributed data.
+See also smooth.dem

+Kdensity The smooth kdensity option generates and plots a kernel density estimate using Gaussian kernels for the distribution from which a set of values was drawn.
+Values are taken from the first data column, optional weights are taken from the second column.
+A Gaussian is placed at the location of each point and the sum of all these Gaussians is plotted as a function.
+To obtain a normalized histogram, each weight should be 1/number-of-points.

+Bandwidth: By default gnuplot calculates and uses the bandwidth which would be optimal for normally distributed data values.

+'''

-default\bandwidth = sigma \ (4/3N) \\ (0.2)
+default_bandwidth = sigma (4/3N) (0.2)

+'''